 - What could hurt your business?

-When I work with clients with their SWOT analyses, I recommend that they also include anything that might be pertinent from their personal lives.
+When I work with clients with their SWOT analyses, I recommend that they also include anything that might be pertinent to their personal lives.
 Marriages, divorces, moves, children and personal health are some of the things that can affect how you perform as CEO of your small business.
 This might seem surprising, but small businesses are more readily affected by the personal highs and lows of the business owner’s life.

 It is a conversation worth having with yourself.
 Savvy small business owners know that the SWOT analysis is not a report card where you receive all failing grades.
 Far from it!
 The process provides an opportunity for clarity, truth-telling, creativity, and action.
 It’s like having a conversation with a best friend who cares deeply about what happens to you.